-One of my favourite ways to get kids interested in guitars is to start them on a ukulele.
-Ukuleles are perfect for kids because they are small and they only have 4 strings, so they are much easier to play than a guitar.
-They are also much cheaper, they come in all sorts of fun colors and patterns, and you can really get a high quality instrument for a relatively small amount of money.
+One of my favorite ways to get kids interested in guitars is to start them on a ukulele.
+Ukuleles are perfect for kids because they are small and they only have four strings, so they are much easier to play than a guitar.
+They are also much cheaper, they come in all sorts of fun colors and patterns, and you can get a high-quality instrument for a relatively small amount of money.

-I would skip over toy ukuleles and go right the the real instruments, since they aren’t much more expensive than toy models, and many models are build for children so they can take a little bit of a beating.
+I would skip over toy ukuleles and go right to the real instruments, since they aren’t much more expensive than toy models, and many models are built for children so they can take a little bit of a beating.

-There are 4 different types of ukuleles: Soprano, Concert, Tenor, and Baritone.
-For young kids you should look for a soprano ukulele.
+There are four different types of ukuleles: Soprano, Concert, Tenor, and Baritone.
+For young kids, you should look for a soprano ukulele.
 They are the smallest and most common style that is sold.
-It would be fine for a teen to get a soprano uke, but if they want something a little bigger they could also look at concert ukuleles.
+It would be fine for a teen to get a soprano uke, but if they want something a little bigger, they could also look at concert ukuleles.

 There are a lot of different ukulele brands to choose from so we have narrowed down some of the best models for kids and teens.

-If you want a great starter ukulele, Kala has a number of good quality, inexpensive models to choose from.
+If you want a great starter ukulele, Kala has several good quality, inexpensive models to choose from.
 Some of the options that would work well for kids are:

 The Dolphin or the Shark